wjzhengsh/blockchain/get_start_starter_plan.md

 ## Installing and instantiating your chaincode
 {: #getting-started-with-starter-plan-install-instantiate-chaincode}
 After joining channels and developing your business logic, you need to install chaincode on the peers in the network.
-You can use the network monitor to install and instantiate chaincode on the peers of your organization, as well as update the chaincode to facilitate continuous development.
+You can use the Network Monitor to install and instantiate chaincode on the peers of your organization, as well as update the chaincode to facilitate continuous development.

-For more information about deploying pre-built samples, see [Installing, instantiating, and updating a chaincode](/docs/services/blockchain/howto/install_instantiate_chaincode.html#install-instantiate-chaincode).
+For more information about installing and instantiating your chaincode, see [Installing, instantiating, and updating a chaincode](/docs/services/blockchain/howto/install_instantiate_chaincode.html#install-instantiate-chaincode).

-## Developing Applications using the Fabric SDKs
-{: #getting-started-with-starter-plan-develop-apps}

-{{site.data.keyword.blockchainfull_notm}} Platform provides API endpoints that you can connect to using the Fabric SDKs.
-You can use the SDKs to invoke chaincode from your applications and submit transactions to your blockchain network.

-For more information, see the [developing applications](/docs/services/blockchain/v10_application.html#dev-app) tutorial.

-## Deploying sample applications
-{: #getting-started-with-starter-plan-sample-applications}

-Starter Plan enables you to deploy sample applications to your network with only a few clicks.
-You can use these samples to learn more about chaincode, as well as use them as starting points for your own development.

-For more information, see [Deploying sample applications](/docs/services/blockchain/howto/prebuilt_samples.html#deploying-sample-applications).

 ## Monitoring network resources